Saydulayev/Bookworm/README.md

   <img src="https://github.com/Saydulayev/Bookworm/blob/main/Bookworm/Screenshots/Screen2.png" width="400">
 </p>

+# Книжный червь
-# Bookworm
+### Bookworm

 Welcome to my Bookworm App repository!
-This app is a personal project I've been working on, and it's all about helping book enthusiasts, like myself, keep track of their reading lists, reviews, and ratings.
+This app is dedicated to all the book enthusiasts out there.
+It's designed to help you keep track of your reading lists, reviews, and ratings.

 ## Features